smithlai/Llama2_Inference_For_Beginner/README.md

 **Note**:
 if you want pip install anything in console, make sure to source `. /app/venv/bin/activate` first

-docker run -it --rm -v ~/llama2/my_cuda_jupyterlab/:/app/project -v ~/llama2/llama2_models/:/app/project/models -p 7888:8888  docker-my_cuda_jupyter_lab
 ---------------------------------------------------
 ## Setup & Installation

 ### Setup cuda
   If you are WSL, refers to [WSLSetup.md](./wsl/WSLSetup.md)

-  If you atr Linux, install NV driver and CUDA:
+  If you are Linux, install NV driver and CUDA:
   https://www.nvidia.com/download/index.aspx
   https://developer.nvidia.com/cuda-downloads